-The origin of how birthstones came to be corresponded with certain months of the year is not entirely clear and varies from country to country.
-However, the most documented correlation comes from Josephus, a 1st century Jewish historian, who believed that there’s a connection between the 12 stones in Aaron’s breastplate that signified the tribes of Israel that were said to symbolize the 12 signs of the zodiac.
+The origin of how birthstones came to correspond with certain months of the year is not entirely clear and varies from country to country.
+However, the most documented correlation comes from Josephus, a 1st-century Jewish historian, who believed that there’s a connection between the 12 stones in Aaron’s breastplate that signified the tribes of Israel that were said to symbolize the 12 signs of the zodiac.
 Actual translations vary, but the birthstones and their place in modern western society can probably be attributed to this historian.

 Birthstones by Month

 Please note, that the stones and months detailed below vary between cultures and even countries.
 For the purpose of clarity, the list below corresponds with the 2013 British classification.

 - January – Garnet – A beautiful red stone that, if set correctly, can produce a stunning piece of jewellery

 - February – Amethyst – Stunning Violet Quartz

 - March – Aquamarine and Bloodstone – Aquamarine is semi-precious stone from the Beryl family famous for its sea-blue colour.
 Bloodstone – Green colour with dots of red that resemble blood